bredele/robac/README.md

 ## Question

-For questions and feedback please use the [Gitter chat room](https://gitter.im/robacjs/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or our [twitter account](https://twitter.com/bredeleca).
+For questions and feedback please use our [twitter account](https://twitter.com/bredeleca).
 For support, bug reports and or feature requests please make sure to read our
-<a href="https://github.com/bredele/contributing-guide/blob/master/community.md" target="_blank">community guideline</a> and use the issue list of this repo and make sure it's not present yet in our reporting checklist.
+<a href="https://github.com/bredele/contributing-guide/blob/master/guidelines.md" target="_blank">community guideline</a> and use the issue list of this repo and make sure it's not present yet in our reporting checklist.

+## Contribution

+Robac is an open source project and would not exist without its community.
+If you want to participate please make sure to read our <a href="https://github.com/bredele/contributing-guide/blob/master/guidelines.md" target="_blank">guideline</a> before making a pull request.
+If you have any robac related project, component or other let everyone know in our wiki.

 ## License